How to Make Spicy Vegetable Pulao

 2. Use either fresh peas or fresh hyacinth beans.

-3. You can buy garam masala powder and kashmiri red chili powder from nearby Indian store.
+3. You can buy garam masala powder and kashmiri red chili powder from a nearby Indian store.

 Nutritional Information of Spicy Vegetable Pulao